 The bishop's attire may impresses, even though some vital parts of it were taken from other religions of the Roman Empire.
 Massive borrowing brought about the bishop's cap, shepherd's staff, and so on.
 The cross as a Christian symbol came into use only in the 300s.
 In India and other places there were other crosses in use earlier, for example sun symbols (swastikas).
 [More]

-Better: accommodate well to the Buddha-given Middle Path of living, and the better you should develop.
+Better still: accommodate well to the Buddha-given Middle Path of living, and the better you should develop.
 It depends on you too, your skills, meticulousness, moral fibre, and having good company are among other key factors.

 Refrain from vicarious butchery, from sacrificing innocents at God's behest.
 The Law of Moses claims it, Jesus tolerated it, but were of two minds about it, obviously.
 (2)